 Fortunately, Crete is big enough to easily absorb the visitors, but you can expect higher prices.
 I'd also recommend booking hotels and transportation well in advance.

-Crete weather August
+Weather in Crete in August

 August is the warmest month in Crete.
 In fact, you'll probably feel at as soon as you step off the plane when a wall of heat hits you!
 Rain is just wishful thinking for the most part, and day time highs of 32 degrees are the norm.
 Every now and again, there may be 40 degree days, so be prepared!